 It is perhaps ironic that the plot and concept I had created for the Bladerunner sequel perfectly mirrored the actual Denis Villeneuve film Bladerunner 2049.
 The screenplay was written by Hampton Francher and Michael Green and, much like my own idea, explored a world in which Rachel and Harrison Ford’s Deckard conceived a child.

 While developing the Bladerunner Angelfall project, we began writing short stories and entering them in an international competition called The Ian St James Awards which ran for over a decade with associated magazines, The New Writer and Acclaim.
-Our stories were shortlisted an unprecedented five times and were published in the magazines.
+Our stories were shortlisted an unprecedented five times and published in the magazines.
 One entry, a crime fiction story about a serial killer who left origami doves on his victims, was featured on BBC radio and attracted the attention of the top agents Peters Frazer and Dunlop.
 Regrettably, we had no plans at that time to write a crime novel and the opportunity slipped us by.

 This sudden success had shown us that we could put together noteworthy stories and so we continued creating the Bladerunner novel.
-By this point we both had wives and families and due to the pressures of work, children and family commitments, dedicating time to the project became challenging and the partnership regrettably stalled.
+By this point we both had wives and families and due to the pressures of work, children and family commitments, dedicating time to the project became ever more challenging and the partnership regrettably stalled.

-After a few years hiatus, I had the option to work part time and this gave me the opportunity to dive back into the writing with a vengeance and start to bring the many novel ideas I had to life in both science fiction, fantasy and modern crime.
+After a few years hiatus, I had the chance to work part time and this gave me the opportunity to dive back into the writing with a vengeance and start to bring the many novel ideas I had to life in both science fiction, fantasy and modern crime.

 Now I’ve reached the point where I’m going to release the work out into the world like children who have grown to adulthood and are about to leave the nest to live their own lives.
 These children may make me proud or like their flesh and blood counterparts, become dreadful embarrassments.